charlesbwhetstone/charlesbwhetstone.github.io/index.md

 ---
 layout: home
 title: "The Truth Is Out There"
-excerpt: "Forensic Engineer and forever a curious human who loves to gain insights from the blob of data as we know it and passionate about building meaningful connections while discovering the unknown.
-The truth is out there, afterall!"
+excerpt: "Welcome to my site.
+My name is Charles Whetstone, and I'm a Forensic Engineer with a background in eDiscovery.
+This website is a collection of my musings on various topics from data science to music and vinyl finds to random curiosities that catch my attention.
+Join me as I explore the unknown and share insights from this blob of data we call life."
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"